broad-bean1/Stone-Gnome/README.md

 # Stone-Gnome
-A stylised Adwaita theme for a native look with little extra
+A stylised Adwaita theme for a native Gnome feel and modern look
 ![stone gnome and snippets image]()

 ## Baseline Theme